mvaydev/Shop/README.md

 # Shop

- Simple RESTful API written in Go
+A simple RESTful API written in Go